cm-awais/cm-awais/README.md

   <br/>

 I am a Data scientist with 3+ years of experience in designing Python applications, ML models, and data analytical applications.

-I am currently working part time in [Innopolis University](https://innopolis.university/en/) as a researcher, where I am performing a research on loss functions of deep neural networks.

 I participate in extracurricular activities for my leasure time.